adamhoke/adamhoke.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a programmer and web developer.
+Currently working on cloud-base web applications.

-email: agus[at]python.web.id
+email: email[at]adamhoke.com